iagoaquino/editable_land_page/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Vite,Antd and axios, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
+- [Vite](https://vite.dev/) - Learn more about vite
-- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.
 - [Antd](https://ant.design/) - Learn more about the antdesign framework
 - [Axios](https://axios-http.com/ptbr/docs/intro) - Learn more about Axios
-- You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!